Rezaad94/dealls_assesment/README.md

 In this repository, there are answer for chalange 1 and 2

-- Challange 1 you can access here _link_
+- Challange 1 you can access here _https://github.com/Rezaad94/dealls_assesment/tree/main/challange2_
-- Challange 2 you can access here _link_
+- Challange 2 you can access here _https://github.com/Rezaad94/dealls_assesment/blob/main/challange1.md_

 # How to play with challange 2
 ## 1. Make sure your system requirements